-Japanese sesame oil comes in dark and clear.
+Japanese sesame oil comes in dark or clear.
 Common cooking oil is the dark one (the picture above).
 It is made from roasted sesame seeds and has distinctive toasty aroma and flavor.
 When a Japanese recipe calls for sesame oil, usually referring to this dark one.

 A brand of Japanese sesame oil is very popular in Eastern Asian countries.
 It is easy to find Japanese sesame oil at any Asian grocery stores.